macwilly/Master_Laravel_10/l10-task-list/README.md

 The `down()` function is used to rollback the changes.
 To run the mirgration you use `php artisan migrate`
 To rollback you will use `php artisan migrate:rollback`

+### Model_Factory_and_Seeder

+**Factory** is used to generate fake data.
+**Seeder** is used to add the fake data to the database.
+Both can be found in the database directory.
+You can use the command `php artisan make:factory [FactoryName]` to create a new factory.
+You can also generate with factories as well.